Gun Violence: New Guns or New Gun Control?

 On gun violence and how to end it, the facts are all in, the evidence is clear, the truth there for all who care to know it—indeed, a global consensus is in place, which, in disbelief and now in disgust, the planet waits for us to join.
 Those who fight against gun control, actively or passively, with a shrug of helplessness, are dooming more kids to horrible deaths and more parents to unspeakable grief just as surely as are those who fight against pediatric medicine or childhood vaccination.
 It’s really, and inarguably, just as simple as that.

 In other words, to say that guns are not really the problem, or that gun control would not change the underlying problem, is as far as I can tell an outlier or non-consensus argument to existing empirical evidence.
 This is not to say, obviously, that gun control would by itself produce the panacea of a violence-free society, but it is an essential element.
-Until we have some form of meaningful gun control, it really is impossible to tell whether there is a violence problem in the U.S. or a gun violence problem in the U.S.
+Until we have some form of meaningful gun control, it really is impossible to tell whether there is a violence problem or a gun violence problem.

-Does the U.S. have a violence problem?
+Does the United States have a violence problem?
 Or is it really a gun violence problem?

 I will state upfront that I am unsure about this issue, and I do not wish to minimize it’s importance.
 I’ve tried reading some numbers from the Wikipedia List of countries by intentional homicide rate.
 I will readily admit that this is hardly an indicator of violence generally, and there are obviously flaws, but if one figure could be used to capture successful violence in a given country, this seems like a good starting place.

-The U.S. obviously stands out in comparison to most Western European countries, Canada, Japan, and Australia.
-In comparison to this customary grouping, it does appear that the U.S. has a violence problem.
-However, in comparison to the Americas, including the Caribbean, the U.S. is the fourth lowest in the region, behind Canada, Chile, and Argentina.
+The United States obviously stands out in comparison to most Western European countries, Canada, Japan, and Australia.
+In comparison to this customary grouping, it does appear that we have a violence problem.
+However, in comparison to the Americas, including the Caribbean, the United States is the fourth lowest in the region, behind Canada, Chile, and Argentina.
 As I emphasize in my class on the Anthropology of Latin America and the Caribbean, the U.S. has been shaped by many similar processes as Latin American and the Caribbean.
 In this context of colonialism and slavery, the violence problem of the U.S. is not particularly different.
 Similarly, widening the comparison across the Eurasian countries, reveals rates that are approximately 30% higher in the U.S. A problem, yes, but perhaps not magnitudes higher than many other countries.
-Moreover, and this point perhaps takes us back to Lynyrd Skynyrd, there seems to be an association between homicide rates and southern states, perhaps related to historical connections of colonialism and slavery.
+Moreover, and this point perhaps takes us back to Lynyrd Skynyrd, there seems to be an association between homicide rates and southern states, surely related to historical connections of colonialism and slavery.

 I agree with Lende about the need for prison reform and reform of drug laws.
 I would also say that three of the biggest issues that affect violence problems in the U.S. are